banca-aidexa/dev-cafe/2-unit-tests/README.md

 > Unit Testable code is Clean Code.

+The foundation of your test suite will be made up of unit tests.
+The number of unit tests in your test suite will largely outnumber any other type of test.

+## What is a Unit?

+If you ask three different people what _"unit"_ means in the context of unit tests, you'll probably receive four different, slightly nuanced answers.
+To a certain extent it's a matter of your own definition and it's okay to have no canonical answer.

+If you're working in a functional language a unit will most likely be a single function.
+Your unit tests will call a function with different parameters and ensure that it returns the expected values.
+In an object-oriented language a unit can range from a single method to an entire class.

 ## Why you should write Unit Tests

 We are in continuous search of faster bugs-free software delivery.